 On the morning April 19th, 1775, British troops marched from Boston to Concord, Massachusetts, to destroy supplies stockpiled in the town to form a provincial army.
 As the British soldiers reached the town of Lexington, militia had formed on the common.
 A shot was fired, and the British regulars fired into the militia killing eight and wounding ten.… Read More

 One of the wonderful Powder horns coming up in the next Historic Arms & Militaria auction today (2856M), and arguably one of the best extant Siege of Boston horns carved by craftsman Jacob Gay (Lot 114, Estimate $20,000-$25,000).
 It was owned by Peter Perit, a Captain of a company in Colonel Charles Webb’s Connecticut regiment.
-In September of 1775, Webb’s regiment was ordered to Winter Hill for the siege.… Read More
+In September of 1775, Webb’s regiment was ordered to Winter Hill for the siege.
+“TEMPELS FARM” is actually Ten Hills Farm, owned by Robert Temple on the southern bank of the Mystic River right next to Winter Hill.… Read More